Size: 120 H x 80 W x 2,5 [cm] / 47,2 H x 31,5 W x 1 [in] Year: 2017

 Painting Supergirl 4

-Supergirl 4, a new fascinating painting painted with own technique on canvas with usage of acrylic paints.
-A completely emotional, energetic and unique creation that is a combination of abstraction and realism, inspired by cubist painting.
+Supergirl 4, a new painting painted with own technique on canvas with usage of acrylic paints.
+An emotional, energetic and unique creation that is a combination of abstraction and realism, inspired by cubist painting.
 It presents a pretty girl with long black hair in pink clothes while exercising with a stretching fitness belt.
 The extraordinary composition and manner of depicting the figure of a woman and the background in which she is located.
 Fine-tune color and tone play so as to get a cheerful but at the same time a graceful painting.
 Expressive message, mysterious but positively tunable, as Pablo Picasso once said:

 “colors, like features, follow the changes of the emotions”.

 This high quality acrylic painting is painted on canvas with a lightly textured texture, without having to be framed ornamented because the edges are linen, not covered in any color.
-Ready to hang, with a hook on the back.

 Painted by a painter graduated at the Academy of Fine Arts – Ania Luk.
 Signed on the front and back, with a certificate of authenticity, protected by a semi-matte varnish.
 Painting Supergirl 4 is perfect for bright and gray rooms.
 The leading colors – pink, gray, silver, black, beige.